Accelize/apyfal/docs/configuration.md

 # Configuration

+*Warning: do not use your credentials on untrusted environments.
+You are responsible to secure your credentials and accelerator access.*

 ## What is needed to configure an accelerator ?

 Two main configuration needs to be done before running an accelerator: